-Birds of the Florida Everglades
+Birds of the Everglades

-Forests Of The Florida Everglades
+Forests of the Florida Everglades

 Believe it or not, the Everglades are home to large stands of trees and forests.
-The predominant tree species is the cyprus, which loves the marshy conditions.
-The trees form small islands, called hammocks, in the river and are home to many of the Everglades bird and animal species.
+The predominant tree species is the Cyprus, which loves the marshy conditions.
+The trees form small islands, called hammocks, in the river and are home to many of the Everglades' bird and animal species.
 Sometimes hammocks can form that are large enough to provide ample soil for other trees to move in.
-Along the banks and anywhere that land has formed other varieties of trees can be found.
+Along the banks and anywhere that land has formed, other varieties of trees can be found.
 These include deciduous and coniferous trees like oaks and pines.

 There are over 350 different species of birds found in the Florida Everglades.
-The US Park Service divides them into three categories.
-Wading Birds, Land Birds and Birds Of Prey.
-There are so many birds in the Everglades that the famous American naturalist John James Audobon wrote "they appeared in such numbers as to actually block out the light of the sun for a time"
+The US Park Service divides them into three categories: wading birds, land birds and birds of prey.
+There are so many birds in the Everglades that the famous American naturalist John James Audobon wrote, "they appeared in such numbers as to actually block out the light of the sun for a time."

 Birds of Prey in the Florida Everglades

 - Eagles - There are two distinct types of American Eagles residing in the Florida Everglades.
 Golden Eagles and Bald Eagles.
-Everyone should recognize the white head and majestic profile of the Bald Eagle, symbol of our nation.
-The Golden Eagle is another very larger raptor, with wings spanning five feet of more.
+Everyone should recognize the white head and majestic profile of the Bald Eagle, the symbol of our nation.
+The Golden Eagle is another very larger raptor, with wings spanning five feet or more.
 Eagles hunt for fish and small animals they spot from high in the air with their "eagle eyes".
 They swoop in at high speed, surprising their prey and scooping it up in their large talons.

 - Hawks and Buzzards - There are about 7 varieties of hawks and buzzards living in the Florida Everglades.
 Some reside year round and others are only part-time visitors, migrating through the Everglades following their food or moving to winter/summer homes.

 The wading birds are perhaps the ones most associated with the Florida Everglades.
 It is very easy to imagine the great river of grass and snowy white herons wading through the water.
 There are actually sixteen different species of wading birds residing in the Everglades.
-All wading birds have long legs which help them to navigate the grass and mud.
+All wading birds have long legs, which help them to navigate the grass and mud.
 They also all have specialized beaks that help them catch their preferred food.
-Most feed on fish but some prefer freshwater clams and mollusks or crayfish.
+Most feed on fish, but some prefer freshwater clams and mollusks or crayfish.

-- Ibis - There are two species of Ibis living the Everglades.
+- Ibis - There are two species of Ibis living in the Everglades.
 They range from northern South America to southern North America.

-- Herons - There are over 64 recognized heron species world wide, many of them making their home in the Everglades.
-These long legged birds are typically fish hunters and can be seen stalking prey in shallow water or from low hanging branches.
+- Herons - There are over 64 recognized heron species worldwide, many of them making their home in the Everglades.
+These long-legged birds are typically fish hunters and can be seen stalking prey in shallow water or from low-hanging branches.

-- Egrets - Are a sub grouping of herons.
+- Egrets - Are a sub-grouping of herons.
 These birds are really just herons but are usually snowy white and have some sort of plume on their heads.

-- Spoonbill - These odd looking birds are related to the Ibis and can be found around the world.
+- Spoonbill - These odd-looking birds are related to the Ibis and can be found around the world.
 The Roseate Spoonbill is common in the Everglades.

 - Everglades | National Park Foundation